Final Destination

-Final Destination is an American horror franchise that includes five films, two comic books, and nine novels.
-It is based on an unproduced spec script by Jeffrey Reddick, originally written for The X-Files television series, and was distributed by New Line Cinema.
-All of its five films are set around a small group of people who escape impending death after one individual (the protagonist) sees a sudden premonition and warns them about a major disaster that is about to happen.
-After avoiding their foretold deaths, the survivors are killed one by one in bizarre accidents caused by an unseen force creating complicated chains of cause and effect, resembling Rube Goldberg machines, and then read omens sent by another unseen entity in order to again avert their deaths.
+Final Destination is an American horror franchise owned by Warner Bros.
+Entertainment through New Line Cinema.
+It includes six films, ten novels, and two comic books.
+It is based on an unused spec script by Jeffrey Reddick, originally written for the television series The X-Files.
+The plots involve a group of people who escape death after a visionary has a premonition of an impending disaster.
+After avoiding their foretold fate, the survivors are later killed one by one in a series of bizarre accidents caused by an unseen force, often identified as Death itself, which sets off intricate chains of events resembling Rube Goldberg machines.
+The visionary then interprets omens in an effort to prevent further deaths.

-The series is noteworthy among other horror films for its use of an antagonist that is not a stereotypical slasher or other physical being, but Death manifested, subtly manipulating circumstances in the environment with a design on claiming anyone who previously escaped their fated demise.
-In addition to the films, a novel series, which includes the novelizations of the first three films, was published throughout 2005 and 2006 by Black Flame.
+In addition to the films, a novel series consisting of six original stories and novelizations of the first three films was published throughout 2005 and 2006 by Black Flame.
 A one-shot comic book titled Final Destination: Sacrifice was released alongside select DVDs of Final Destination 3 in 2006, and a comic book series titled Final Destination: Spring Break was published by Zenescope Entertainment in 2007.

+The franchise has been praised for its innovative premise, with Death itself being a villain instead of the usual slasher figure, and the creativity of the convoluted yet tense death sequences.

 Background

 Final Destination was written by Jeffrey Reddick after having "read a story about a woman who was on vacation and her mom called her and said, 'Don't take the flight tomorrow, I have a really bad feeling about it'".
-The woman switched flights and the plane she was originally supposed to take crashed.
-Originally having written the script as an episode of The X Files, Reddick decided to turn the script into a feature-length film at the behest of one of his New Line Cinema colleagues.
-After reading his spec script, New Line Cinema hired Reddick to write the screenplay; James Wong and Glen Morgan were later brought on board to help with the script, making alterations to comply with their standards.
+The woman switched flights, and the plane she was originally supposed to take crashed.
+Originally having written the script as an episode of The X-Files, Reddick decided to turn the script into a feature-length film at the behest of one of his New Line Cinema colleagues.
+After developing the feature idea, New Line Cinema hired Reddick to write a screenplay; James Wong and Glen Morgan were later brought on board to write the shooting script, making alterations to comply with their standards.
+Jeffrey Reddick has sole story credit and shares screenplay credit with James Wong and Glen Morgan.

-It was based on the fateful flight TWA 800, specifically, the 16 students and 5 adults of the Montoursville HS.